javascript-tutorial/en.javascript.info/1-js/03-code-quality/04-ninja-code/article.md

 ## Side-effects everywhere!

 There are functions that look like they don't change anything.
 Like `isReady()`, `checkPermission()`, `findTags()`...
 They are assumed to carry out calculations, find and return the data, without changing anything outside of them.
-That's called "no side-effects".
+In other words, without "side-effects".

-**A really beautiful trick -- is to add a "useful" action to them, besides the main task.**
+**A really beautiful trick is to add a "useful" action to them, besides the main task.**

-The expression of dazed surprise on the face of your colleague when he see a function named `is..`, `check..` or `find...` changing something -- will definitely broaden your boundaries of reason.
+The expression of dazed surprise on the face of your colleague when he sees a function named `is..`, `check..` or `find...` changing something -- will definitely broaden your boundaries of reason.

-**Another way to surprise -- is to return a non-standard result.**
+**Another way to surprise is to return a non-standard result.**

 Show your original thinking!
 Let the call of `checkPermission` return not `true/false`, but a complex object with the results of the check.